-Lately I’ve done some expeditions and travels that have gotten some recognition by media organizations.
-My most recent summit of Mt.
-Everest was featured on a brief interview on Good Morning Washington, with interest of follow ups on some of my future expeditions.
+Lately some expeditions and travels have gotten some recognition by media organizations.
+I’ve done interviews for local newspapers, podcasts, and my most recent summit of Mt.
+Everest was featured live on Good Morning Washington, with interest of follow ups on some of my future expeditions.

 About Dangerous Countries

 Unfortunately the world has many dangerous countries… and unfortunately I have no choice but to try to visit every single one of them.
 In 2007 I had posted on my website that I don’t go out of my way to travel to dangerous places, but my philosophy on this has changed a bit.
 Since I am serious about my goal, I worry that the older I am the less likely I’ll visit riskier destinations, and maybe never complete my goal.
 With that in mind, I’ve tried to make traveling to less visited countries as well as the Seven Summits the focus of my travels.